2023 Annual Call for Volunteers: Volunteer Opportunities

 The Annuity Reserves and Capital Subcommittee is working with the NAIC to develop a proposal for a principle-based reserve and capital framework requirement for non-variable annuity products.

-Time Commitment: Bi-weekly meetings with the possibility for more depending on regulatory developments.
+Time Commitment: Biweekly meetings with the possibility for more depending on regulatory developments.

 Skills/Experience: We would welcome new members with experience in principle-based reserves and non-variable annuities.
+Excellent written communication skills.

 - Life and Health Valuation Law Manual Review Subcommittee (Actively Seeking Volunteers)